Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Methods

 \section{Methods}

 We employed two complementary approaches---density functional theory (DFT) and many-body perturbation theory (MBPT) within the GW approximation---to describe the electronic structure of the V$_\text{B}^{-}$ defect at different levels of theory.
-For the DFT calculations, a plane-wave basis set with a cutoff of 450~eV and PAW atomic potentials~\cite{blochl1994projector} were used as implemented in VASP~\cite{kresse1994ab, kresse1996efficient}.
+For the DFT calculations, a plane-wave basis set with a cutoff of 450~eV and projector augmented-wave (PAW) atomic potentials~\cite{blochl1994projector} were used as implemented in VASP version 5.4.1~\cite{kresse1994ab, kresse1996efficient}.
 The convergence criteria for total energy and atomic forces were set to $10^{-4}$~eV and 0.01~eV/\AA, respectively.
-Structural relaxations, excited-state calculations within constrained occupation DFT (or $\Delta$SCF method)~\cite{gali2009theory}, hyperfine tensors~\cite{Szasz_2013}, and spin–spin zero-field splitting (ZFS) tensors~\cite{Bodrog_2013} as implemented by Martijn Marsman were obtained using the Heyd-Scuzeria-Ernzerhof (HSE) hybrid functional~\cite{heyd2003hybrid} with a 0.32 fraction of exact exchange.
-To eliminate spin contamination in spin–spin ZFS tensor, we applied the correction scheme of Ref.~\cite{biktagirov2020spin}.
+Structural relaxations, excited-state calculations within constrained occupation DFT (or $\Delta$SCF method)~\cite{gali2009theory}, hyperfine tensors~\cite{Szasz_2013}, and spin--spin zero-field splitting (ZFS) tensors~\cite{Bodrog_2013} as implemented by Martijn Marsman were obtained using the Heyd--Scuseria--Ernzerhof (HSE) hybrid functional~\cite{heyd2003hybrid} with a 0.32 fraction of exact exchange and a screening parameter of 0.2~\AA$^{-1}$.
+To eliminate spin contamination in the spin--spin ZFS tensor, we applied the correction scheme of Ref.~\citenum{biktagirov2020spin}.
 The supercell model consisted of a $9\times9\times1$ 486-atom rBN supercell embedding a single negatively charged boron vacancy.
 The optimized interlayer distance was 3.31~\AA, obtained using the DFT-D3 dispersion correction method of Grimme~\cite{grimme2010consistent}.
-Optically detected magnetic resonance (ODMR) simulations were performed with the EASYSPIN software package~\cite{stoll2006easyspin}.
+Optically detected magnetic resonance (ODMR) spectra were simulated with the EasySpin package version 6.0.0~\cite{stoll2006easyspin} running under MATLAB R2023b, using the \texttt{pepper} routine in hybrid mode; the full input script is reproduced in Supplementary Note~4.
+The Jahn--Teller Hamiltonian was solved with our \texttt{jahn-teller-dynamics} Python package~\cite{Toth2025}.